Top strategies to increase student retention in higher education

-When a university builds a shared vision of student success, it becomes easier for students to identify with the goal, while also allowing the institution to allocate and organize resources to support the goal of student success.
+When a university builds a shared vision of student success, it becomes easier for students to identify with the goal, while also allowing the institution to allocate and organize resources to support student success.

-Students who feel that college is a Sisyphean task are likely to leave, so it's critical for universities to provide students with ample opportunities for success.
+Students who feel that college is a Sisyphean task are likely to leave, so universities must provide students with ample opportunities for success.
 This means setting high but achievable expectations and helping students set goals that support achievement.

-Another important way to help students celebrate their journey is to give them the tools to track their progress toward success with degree audit and degree shopping tools.
+Another essential way to help students celebrate their journey is to give them the tools to track their progress toward success with degree audit and degree shopping tools.

 One of the best ways to keep students from leaving and curtail issues before they arise is to survey students regularly.
 This allows the administration to act upon feedback and address issues as they arise.